 Today, millions of people work hard around the world to produce raw materials and products across global supply chains, but many are living in poverty or are vulnerable to exploitation.
+During times of disruption caused by crises such as climate change, the global COVID-19 pandemic, and geopolitical uncertainty, vulnerabilities to forced labor are on the rise.

-The global pandemic threatens health and livelihoods - with the potential to reverse decades of effort across business, government and civil society to address poverty, gender equity and forced labor risks in particular.
-Before the pandemic, data from the International Labour Organization (ILO) showed that 16 million people working in the private economy are in conditions of forced labor worldwide.
-In 2020, the World Bank warned that extreme poverty could rise for the first time in 20 years, with potential for the pandemic to push an additional 150 million people into poverty - increasing their vulnerabilities to risks such as forced labor.
+COVID-19 has continued to impact lives and livelihoods around the world - and threatens to reverse decades of effort across business. government and civil society to address poverty, gender inequality and forced labor risks.
+Before the pandemic, data from the International Labour Organization (ILO) showed that 16 million people working in the private sector were in conditions of forced labor worldwide.
+In 2021, the World Bank estimated that the global pandemic led to 97 million more people living in poverty - increasing their vulnerabilities to risks such as forced labor.